-Russian 3D artist Egor Belyakov shows the insights of his new project – Endless Journey.
-Most of the scene is done in Blender.
+Russian 3D artist Egor Belyakov showed some insights into the production of his amazing project Endless Journey.

 Hi, my name is Egor Belyakov, I am 20.
 I was born in Yoshkar-Ola (Mari El Republic, Russia) and I also live here.
 When I was 14, my friend told me that there was an opportunity to create items for Team Fortress 2 on Steam.
 That time it didn’t really work out but I started doing 3D, not so regularly though.
 I began learning from Youtube as many people do.
 I also used to make 3D models for games, but I changed my mind and now my main focus is art.